andydrewie/xtingles-on-flow/README.md

   id: UInt64 - auction id

-  flow transactions send --code ./transactions/testnet/SettleOpenEdition.cdc --args-json '[{"type": "UInt64","value": "1"}]' --signer testnet-xtingles-1 --network=testnet
+  flow transactions send ./transactions/testnet/SettleOpenEdition.cdc --args-json '[{"type": "UInt64","value": "1"}]' --signer testnet-xtingles-1 --network=testnet

 5. cancel:
  open edition can be cancelled.  cancel is set final amount of the all sold copies and sale will be over until finish time. only owner of the auction can cancel